-Sales are made both through direct sales forces as well as through third-party channel partners, such as system integrators and machine builders.
+Sales are made both through direct sales as well as through third-party channel partners, such as system integrators and machine builders.
 The proportion of direct sales compared to channel partner sales varies among the different industries, product technologies and geographic markets.

-Competitors of the Robotics & Discrete Automation Business Area vary by offering.
-They include companies such as Fanuc, Kuka, Yaskawa, Epson, Dürr, Stäubli, Universal Robots, Rockwell Automation, Siemens Digital Factory, Mitsubishi Electric and Beckhoff.
+Competitors of the Robotics & Discrete Automation Business Area vary by offering and include companies such as Fanuc, Kuka, Yaskawa, Epson, Dürr, Stäubli, Universal Robots, Rockwell Automation, Siemens, Mitsubishi Electric and Beckhoff.

-The Robotics & Discrete Automation Business Area's capital expenditures for property, plant and equipment totaled \$64 million in 2020, compared to \$59 million in 2019.
-Principal investments in 2020 were primarily related to production capacity, upgrades and equipment replacement.
-Geographically, in 2020, Europe represented 81 percent of the capital expenditures, followed by Asia, Middle East and Africa (16 percent) and the Americas (3 percent).
+The Robotics & Discrete Automation Business Area's capital expenditures for property, plant and equipment totaled \$96 million in 2021, compared to \$65 million in 2020.
+Principal investments in 2021 were primarily related to research and development and training facilities, especially the new Machine Automation Division global innovation and training campus in Austria, and upgrades and equipment replacement.
+In 2021, Europe represented 75 percent of capital expenditures, followed by Asia, Middle East and Africa (23 percent) and the Americas (2 percent).